Copetan/ploceus/README.md

 # ploceus
-An extension to Quilt Loom
+An extension to Fabric/Quilt Loom